About the ACT Scoring System

 ACT Scoring Overview

-ACT score reports provide test-takers with a great deal of information about their performance.
-Students receive separate scores for each multiple-choice section of the ACT, a composite ACT score, writing scores, reporting category scores, percentile rankings at the state and national levels, and College Readiness Benchmark indicators.
-Let's take a closer look at each of these areas.
+ACT score reports pack in a lot of information about how a student performed.
+Test-takers receive a score for each multiple-choice section, a composite score, a separate Writing score if they sat for the essay, reporting category scores, percentile rankings at the state and national levels, and College Readiness Benchmark indicators.
+Let's look at each of these in turn.

 ACT Section and Composite Scores; Raw Scores and Composite Scores